skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-Here `posts` field returns a list of posts (from `Post` type).
+Here, the `posts` field returns a list of posts (from `Post` type).
 In the resolve function, we simply return our posts stored in the `PostsList` array. `PostsList` is defined in the `src/data/posts.js` file and you can inspect it.

-> Here's how `schema.js` file looks like once you added all these changes: https://gist.github.com/arunoda/2cbba32de83bfa96099d
+> Here's how the `schema.js` file looks once you've added all these changes: https://gist.github.com/arunoda/2cbba32de83bfa96099d

-Now visit to the locally running GraphQL Sanbox and try to query `posts` field.
+Now visit the locally running GraphQL Sandbox and try to query the `posts` field.

-> You may need to reload `http://localhost:3000` when you edited the `schema.js` file.
-Otherwise, auto completion may not work.
+> You may need to reload `http://localhost:3000` when you edit the `schema.js` file.
+Otherwise, autocompletion may not work.

 ---

 Now you've to do a simple task.

-Return following value from the `resolve` function instead of the `PostsList`.
+Return the following value from the `resolve` function instead of the `PostsList`:

 ~~~
 [{}]
 ~~~

-Now try to invoke following query:
+Now try to invoke the following query:

 ~~~
 {